sean810720/ai-agent-rag/Readme.md

 ```
 mv ./config.ini.example ./config.ini
 ```
-And then update "api_key" in content of config.ini
+Then update required "api_key" in the content of config.ini

 ## Run
 ```
 python3 ./ai-doctor.py
 ```
-It will deploy a service with url: http://127.0.0.1:7860, just run it on your browser.
+It will deploy a local web server at: http://127.0.0.1:7860, just run it on your browser.